strimzi/proposals/028-service-binding.md

 - Update the secret created for the `KafkaUser` to include the username when the `KafkaUser` is using type SASL SCRAM
 - Update the `Kafka` CR to include a `status.binding` field, where the `name` refers to a new secret containing both the cluster certificate and bootstrapServers
 - Add a new secret that contains the bootstrap servers for each listener and the cluster certificate information
+  - e.g. for listeners the secret data could be formatted like:
+    ```yaml
+    data:
+      listeners:
+        - name: internal
+          bootstrapServers: kafka.svc:9092
+        - name: external
+          bootstrapServers: myhost.com:443
+      ca.crt: # Strimzi cluster CA certificate
+      ca.p12: # PKCS #12 archive file for Strimzi cluster CA certificate
+      ca.password: # Password for protecting the Strimzi cluster CA certificate PKCS #12 archive file
+    ```

 Considerations:

  - This approach results in a new secret being required that contains copies of existing secrets
- - It does not help the user to decide which listener to use
+ - It does not help the user to decide which listener to use.
+The application would need to parse the secret to pick out the correct listener from the list

 ### 3 - Application binds to KafkaUser resource that contains all details